Looking for a sterile, easy-to-use root zone media your marijuana roots will love in indoor grow ops? Then you need to look at rockwool.

 Nutrients Dosing in Rockwool

-Because Grodan rockwool is so efficient in its ability to optimally release, store and transfer nutrient elements into plants, growers save money on nutrients by under-dosing.
-For example, if the manufacturer calls for 4ml per litre, a grower would use 3ml per litre or even less, depending on how well the plants are handling the nutrients load.
+Because Grodan rockwool is so efficient in its ability to optimally release, store and transfer water, oxygen and nutrient elements into plants, growers save money on nutrients by under-dosing.
+For example, if the nutrients manufacturer calls for 4ml per litre, a grower would use 3ml per litre or even less, depending on how well the plants are handling the nutrients load.

 Rockwool is much easier to flush than coco coir, soil or soilless mix, Flushing is useful because it clears plants of nutrients elements, producing cleaner buds that burn and taste better.